-where we define the pooled conditional outcome and treatment functions as In what follows, we show that under a condition on data heterogeneity, detailed in \Cref{asm:identification-condition}, our population-level estimator $\estours^e(\sopt)$ is equivalent for all $\sopt$ that satisfy \Cref{eq:lossmeasf}, and it is equal to the true treatment effect.
-In~\Cref{sec:kernel,sec:gambel}, we then discuss how we can construct a finite-sample ATE estimate.
+where we define the pooled conditional outcome and treatment functions In what follows, we show that under a condition on data heterogeneity, detailed in \Cref{asm:identification-condition}, $\estours^e(\sopt)$ is equivalent for all $\sopt$ that satisfy \Cref{eq:lossmeasf}, and it is equal to the true treatment effect.
+In~\Cref{sec:kernel,sec:gambel}, we then discuss how to solve the optimization problem in~\Cref{eq:lossmeasf}.